bookercodes/pusher-chatkit-tut/README.md

 * Read receipts
 * File transfers

-Using our cross-platform SDKs, all chat data is sent through the hosted API where we can manage chat state:
+Using our cross-platform SDKs, all chat data is sent through the hosted API where we manage chat state and broadcast it to your clients:

 ![](https://i.imgur.com/qybeCr6.jpg)

 You'll never have to worry about scale or infrastructure, we take care of it all for you.

-Perhaps the best way to learn Chatkit is to build a complete app so I highly reccomend you follow along.
+Perhaps the best way to learn Chatkit is to start building, so I highly reccomend you follow along.
 Along the way, you'll best practices when using Chatkit in your React application.

 ## Setting up the developer environment